PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 08:14:09
+Last updated: 2024-04-11 08:14:42
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: I liked the way I dressed you, but I'm worried I f'ed with your gender expression. - Jules Vaughn